rsvptr/securechat-x/README.md

 ## Conclusion

-SecureChatX demonstrates a practical application of secure communication principles.
+SecureChat-X demonstrates a practical application of secure communication principles.
 By leveraging RSA for key exchange and digital signatures, and AES for efficient message encryption, the system achieves end-to-end security without the central server ever accessing the session key.
 This project, developed as part of a Communication & Security Protocols course, highlights the importance of cryptographic techniques in building secure distributed applications.

 ---